joshuaboolean/joshuaboolean/README.md

 ## Hi, I'm Joshua!

-I'm currently a CS student at UIC.
+I'm currently a CS student at UIC.<br/>
 I love all sorts of technology and enjoy playing video games with my friends.

 <!--